 Halter's Market is a local family owned business located at 1926 N 6th, Vincennes, Indiana.

-Currently five families are involved with the business.
+Currently four families are involved with the business.

 The original Halters Market was located at 15th and Willow streets in Vincennes and consisted of a local produce stand selling homegrown produce while in season.

 In 1972 the location was moved to our current location of 1926 N 6th St. A home was purchased and a garage was built facing 6th street to sell produce out of.

 A few years later Halter's Market started to sell flowers, and it went over very well.
 In 1988, having outgrown the small area we had, we purchased the adjourning property and built a hoop greenhouse.